pwtail/readme/README.md

 That means, one color for regular functions and another for async ones.
 In Python, that is done using async and await keywords.
 Golang does not have function colors, as a vivid counter-example.

-That is said just for a preface actually.
+That is said just for a preface, actually.
 I won't discuss the ways of implementing concurrency, because I'm not too much of an expert.
 However, there is one special usecase I want to discuss.